 5. Opening Date

-Gondolas have been glimpsed strapped to trailers in Walt Disney World, and if you’ve been on property lately, you’ve no doubt seen the construction in progress on the stations and towers.
+Gondolas have been glimpsed gliding on the cables at Walt Disney World.
+The ongoing construction seems to be coming to a close with the stations and towers looking more and more complete.
 Even though the Skyliner system was only announced last year, work seems to be progressing rapidly.
 So, the bottom line: when will the Disney Skyliner open?
-Our best intel points to an opening date in late spring to early summer 2019.
-This would place it before the opening of Star Wars: Galaxy’s Edge in late fall 2019, which will be helpful for the influx of visitors that are predicted to descend upon Hollywood Studios.
+Our best intel points to late summer or early fall.
+This would place it right around the opening of Star Wars: Galaxy’s Edge on August 29, 2019, which will be helpful for the influx of visitors that are predicted to descend upon Hollywood Studios.
 Walt Disney World is definitely the place to be in 2019!